Priyanka-Nikam16/Langgraph-Smart-Study-Assistant/README.md

 ## Smart Study Assistant:
-We are building an AI assistant that can answer 2 types of questions:
+AI assistant that can answer 2 types of questions:

 Theory question: "What is langgraph?"
 Coding question: "Write a python code to build a calculator"